maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/benchmarks/category_floor_matrix.md

 - `security_vs_latency_<pass>.png`: scatter plot of classical security bits vs keygen latency, annotated per algorithm.

 The script requires `matplotlib` (`pip install matplotlib`).
 It defaults to the latest session in the CSV; use `--session` to override.

+Per-category subdirectories are created automatically (e.g. `category_1/`, `category_3/`, `category_5/`) containing the same set of plots filtered to algorithms whose parameter hints map to the corresponding floor.
+This makes it easy to compare Cat‑1, Cat‑3, and Cat‑5 families side by side.